 My primary research interest is in experimental tests of the cosmological model with weak gravitational lensing and galaxy cluster cosmology.
 My work includes the redshift calibration of the Dark Energy Survey Year 3 weak lensing source galaxy catalog [3], measuring the impact of projection effects in redMaPPer clusters of galaxies [4], and measuring the X-ray luminosity of the hot gas of galaxy clusters.
 I have experience analyzing raw optical and X-ray photometric and spectroscopic data as well as developing statistical methods to improve insights into cosmological galaxy survey datasets [5].

-I am currently a Brinson Fellow at Princeton University.
+I am currently a Brinson Fellow hosted at the Department of Astrophysical Sciences at Princeton University.
 For details on my work, feel free to get in touch.

 For a full list of my publications, see ADS.